xelahjs/xelah/packages/@ster-type-perf-html/src/components/HtmlPerfEditor.md

-# PerfHtmlEditor
+# HtmlPerfEditor

-The PerfHtml Editor expects input of a json structure that holds Html representations of multiple Perf sequences.
+The HtmlPerf Editor expects input of a json structure that holds Html representations of multiple Perf sequences.

 It navigates the Sequences and initiates a SequenceHtml editor for the main sequenceId.